 Following up with potential customers shouldn’t be tricky.
 The lead is warm, and the interest is there.
 All you need to do is initiate a genuine conversation that will hold their attention and nudge them gently forward.

 Do your homework and have your questions ready, but also come prepared to listen.
 Listen to what each prospect has to say.
-Get a feel for who they are and what they do, then figure out how you can make their lives easier.
+Get a feel for who they are and what they do, then figure out how you can make their lives easier without wasting their time.

 When you respect potential customers, your conversations resonate better.
 And there’s nothing more memorable than real advice from an industry expert, especially when it’s tailor-made for the prospect’s specific situation.